-The next volunteer training begins Thursday, October 16, 2014.
+The next volunteer training will be in January 2015.
 This training will be a flex learning course that includes approximately 19 hours of class online and 19 hours of in person group training.
 The course will be three weeks in length and require approximately 5-6 hours each week of online work from home, and six - 3 1/2 to 4 hour classes at the courthouse.
-Click October_November_2014_Training for the training schedule.
+Please contact Sara Karcich at 303.271.6537 for more information.

 Right now there’s a child in your community who needs your help!
 You can be the difference, become a CASA Volunteer!